openbraininstitute/neurodamus/docs/source/architecture.rst

 - Rinse and repeat until all gids are assigned

 The user can specify the number of ranks to target using the `--num-target-ranks` flag in the CLI of neurodamus.
-The default value is 40.
 The allocation dictionary, containing the assignment of gids to ranks per each population, is then saved to the `allocation_r#_c#.pkl.gz` file in a pickled gzipped format.

 Now that the `allocation_r#_c#.pkl.gz` has been generated, the user can load it in the main simulation and use it to load balance the